junxit/us-congress-bills-115/metadata.md

 - 2017-06-29 — On agreeing to the resolution Agreed to without objection. (text: CR H5356)
 - 2017-06-29 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H5356)
 - 2017-06-29 — Sponsor introductory remarks on measure.
 (CR H5370-5371, E938-939)
+- 2017-07-10 — Received in the Senate and referred to the Committee on Foreign Relations.